rakesh-pavuluri/temporal-astra-helm-charts/README.md

   * When you create your tokens, download the CSV file [**GeneratedToken.csv**] to keep these credentials.

 * [Download your secure connect bundle ZIP](https://dtsx.io/3OLdTjl)
-  * Download the secure connect bundle [**secure-connect-<db>.zip**] for the database that you created specifically for Temporal.
+  * Download the secure connect bundle [**secure-connect-your_db.zip**] for the database that you created specifically for Temporal.
 These are unique to each database that you create within your Astra organization.
 This contains the information for Temporal to initialize a secured TLS connection between it and your Astra DB instance.

 * **Find your Database ID**
   * Lastly, you want to get your Database ID.
 You can find this in one of two ways: